 through Him who gives me strength”

-And yet at this stage he could say with confidence that, “I have learned to be content whatever the circumstances.”
+Towards the end of a journey that incorporated many trials and much temptation, suffering and rejection, Paul could say with confidence that, “I have learned to be content whatever the circumstances.”
 (Philippians 4:11) This had come about because of his faith and trust in Christ, and the knowledge of the God who was with him at all times.
 He was certain that God would never abandon him or lose control of his situations.
 This was the peace that passes understanding.
 He was in God’s hands and nothing could snatch him away from God’s great hold on him – whatever the world might do.

-Now he could affirm that he had been, and was still, able to do everything that God wanted of him – whatever that might be and whatever challenges that might lead him into.
+Now in prison he could affirm that he had been, and was still, able to do everything that God wanted of him – whatever that might be and whatever challenges that might lead him into.
 God was with him and would give him whatever was needed in a particular situation – wisdom, words, faith, courage, perseverance.

 As you and I look ahead these words come to us, both to inspire us and to build our faith.
 Whatever the trials and challenges are that we might face, we can meet them, live through them and come through them in the strength and with the help that God will give us.
-In anything and everything, from the traffic, to health and work, family and relationship issues, to failures and financial difficulties, to insecurities, rejection and abuse, and national and international turmoil, God is with us.
+In anything and everything, from the traffic, to health and work, family and relationship issues, to failures and financial difficulties, to insecurities, rejection and abuse, national and international turmoil, God is with us.
 Whatever else He might do, He will strengthen and guide us as we look to and trust in Him.

 Give God your situation and the road ahead.
 Pray particularly for the difficulties that you foresee and the people involved.
 Ask God for guidance, strength and an awareness of His presence.
 Keep praying and listening.
 Memorise and keep saying today’s scripture.